-In this episode of The Chiropractic Marketing Podcast, Dr. Patrick MacNamara discusses how to choose web hosting for your chiropractic website.
+In this episode of The Chiropractic Marketing Podcast, Dr. Patrick MacNamara discusses why chiropractors should use WordPress for their chiropractic websites.

 But first, I need to let you know that today’s episode is brought to you by Blogging Chiropractors.

 Blogging Chiropractors helps chiropractors keep their blogs active with relevant content that’s designed to help convert readers into new chiropractic patients.
 It’s blog writing made simple.

 Sign up for their 14 day free trial over at Blogging Chiropractors.
 No credit card is required with no further obligation to join.
 So give it a try, you have nothing to lose.

 Now back to the show…

 Today we’re going to talk very briefly about the software I recommend you run your website in.